The4star/generator-vchat-chatbot/generators/app/templates/set-up-your-chatbot-step-by-step-guide.md

 npm run deploy
 ```

-* once deployed open the src/helpers/variables.js file and change the deployedURL to what you were given by netlify.
-The apiURL is set to localhost so if your voxa is running (yarn watch) in conjunction with ngrok, the dialogflow fulfilment url is correct and the backend is runnning (yarn start) you will be able to test the app.
+* Once deployed open the src/helpers/variables.js file and change the deployedURL to what you were given by netlify.
+IT is important the make sure that the deployed URL ends with '/'. e.g "https://<%= chatbotName %>-bot.netlify.com/" The apiURL is set to localhost so if your voxa is running (yarn watch) in conjunction with ngrok, the dialogflow fulfilment url is correct and the backend is runnning (yarn start) you will be able to test the app.

-* once you deploy your backend you can change the apiURL in this folder to the route your are given by your AWS Lambda.
+* Once you deploy your backend you can change the apiURL in this folder to the route you are given by your AWS Lambda.

 * To edit the appearance of the chatbot you can change the css variables in the src/style-variables.scss file.